keke120889/redmapper/README.md

 redmapper
 =========
-This will be the public, python version of redMaPPer (see (here) [http://adsabs.harvard.edu/abs/2014ApJ...785..104R]).
+This will be the public, python version of redMaPPer (see [http://adsabs.harvard.edu/abs/2014ApJ...785..104R]).

 Installation